p-servus/CakePhpExampleImplementation/doc/001-Setup.md

 ## Create database and user

+Run the mysql-client:

 ```bash
 sudo mysql
 ```

+Create a new database `testDB`:

 ```sql
 CREATE DATABASE testDB;
 SHOW DATABASES;
 exit
 ```

+Back in the bash, add this helper-function to the bash, to add users and set the password in a secure way:

 ```bash
 # see: https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql